 We’ve already established that well done steak (well done as in ‘competently cooked’, not well done as in ‘ruined’) is one of lifes true joys so when I realised that a pub in the village I was visiting specialised in steak it didn’t take long to arrive at the door.
 The Blacksmiths Arms is situated in the beautiful village of Swainby at the edge of the North York Moors and has been established for over 200 years, presumably seeing many changes in clientele and style over that period!
-These days the focus is on a friendly welcome, good food and good service in the attached restaurant.
+These days the focus is on a friendly welcome, good food and good service in the attached restaurant including the intriguing Steak on a stone.

 Of particular interest on the meat front is how the steaks are cooked.
 Rather than being prepared in the kitchen, the meat is cooked at your table on a heated slab of stone!
 Heated to 400 °C and bought over along with the cuts of meat ordered it’s pretty important to make sure that this is a strictly hands off experience for customers, having completed risk assessments before myself I can but shudder at the paperwork presumably involved in getting to this point.

 We plonked ourselves in the bar while looking at the menu and made do with a glass of white poured from a bar tap rather than a bottle.
 We really knew what the plan of attach would be already so the menu shuffling was a bit of a charade.
-It was always going to be steaks, ideally with a bit of seafood on the side.
+It was always going to be Steak on a stone, ideally with a bit of seafood on the side.

 We went for the posh surf n’ turf (fillet steak & prawns) and a sirloin.
 We’d hoped for the opportunity to add a half lobster tail to one for a very reasonable six quid but sadly they were all out.
 At least by taking the chance to browse the menu we saw the rather forcefully worded note confirming that nothing we were to be served would be boil in the bag.
 Admirable sentiments of course.